Time-Outs, Ages 1 to 3

 Modify time-out for a young toddler.

 With a 2-year-old, your goal is simply to introduce the idea of an enforced break in the action.
 Such an interruption can be upsetting enough to a hard-charging, egocentric toddler.
 Insisting that he sit in a certain place, in a certain way, for a certain length of time may be too much for him.
-Instead of marching him to a special chair, consider just having him put his head on the floor, right where he is.
-Go easy, too, in determining how long he needs to stay there.
-(Don't start following the commonly suggested one-minute-per-year rule until your child is at least 3.)
-Thirty seconds to a minute is generally appropriate for a toddler.
-The period should be long enough to refocus his attention but not so long that he gets frustrated.
-One idea: Have him sit long enough to say his ABCs once or twice, then redirect him to a different activity.
+One idea: Have him sit and blow bubbles for a few minutes to relax, then redirect him to a different activity.

 Don't expect miracles.

 As you've no doubt discovered for yourself, toddlers are notoriously active, willful, and unpredictable.
 This is normal, though admittedly tough on parents, and the only solution is plenty of patience.
 Testing limits and observing a parent's reactions -- over and over again -- is a toddler's way of establishing a solid understanding of his world.
 Your child may repeatedly toss food off his high chair to see if it continues to fall on the floor and not rise to the ceiling.
 He may misbehave in precisely the same way he did yesterday just to make sure it's still "not okay."
-So consistency in your responses is very important.
+Don't take it personally.

-On the other hand, if your child has a compliant personality, you may be lucky enough never to need time-out.
+On the other hand, if your child has an easy-going personality, you may be lucky enough never to need time-out.
 A parent's requests and redirection are often sufficient for these children.
 You may also find that using the positive time-out technique -- changing the pace to a leisurely activity -- works well throughout your youngster's childhood.

 National Institute of Child Health & Human Development